Skip to content

 }

-• GraphQL's data description method is very friendly to the frontend.
-The hierarchical nested structure makes data rendering convenient.
-(But it is easy to form non-reusable schemas on the backend)
+• The data description method of GraphQL is very friendly to the frontend.
+The hierarchical nested structure can facilitate data rendering.
+(But it is easy to form an unreusable schema on the backend)

 • Frontend data combination is a wrong practice.
-Data combination is also a business content, and it can only be maintained for a long time if it is managed uniformly on the business side
+Data combination is also business content, and it can only be maintained for a long time if it is managed uniformly on the business side.

 Inspiration from FastAPI and pydantic

-After being exposed to FastAPI and pydantic, what impressed me the most was the ability to generate openapi with the help of pydantic, and then generate the frontend typescript sdk.
+After getting in touch with FastAPI and pydantic, what impressed me the most was the ability to generate openapi with the help of pydantic, and then generate the frontend typescript sdk.
 (Of course, this is not unique to FastAPI)

-It directly reduced the cost of frontend and backend integration by an order of magnitude.
+It directly reduces the cost of frontend-backend docking by an order of magnitude.
 All backend interface changes can be perceived by the frontend.
-For example, although GraphQL had many tools to provide type support for queries, it still ultimately required writing queries.
+For example, although GraphQL had many tools to provide type support for queries, it still required writing queries.

 After using FastAPI, the frontend became